(Screenshot by Michelle Starr/CNET Australia)

-Researchers at the University of Minnesota have designed an interface that lets humans control a flying robot using their thoughts alone.
+Researchers at the University of Minnesota have designed an interface that allows humans to control a robot using only their thoughts.

 A team of researchers at the University of Minnesota has just added another exciting new technology to the list: a quadcopter that can perform feats of aerial agility, controlled entirely by the pilot's thoughts.

-In this way, five subjects -- two male and three female -- were able to successfully pilot the quadcopter quickly and accurately for a sustained period of time through an obstacle course in the university's gymnasium.
+In this way, five subjects — two male and three female — were able to successfully pilot the quadcopter quickly and accurately for a sustained period of time through an obstacle course in the university's gymnasium.

 Professor Bin He, lead author of the study "Quadcopter control in three-dimensional space using a non-invasive motor imagery-based brain–computer interface", hopes that the research will be developed to create solutions for the disabled.
 "Our next goal is to control robotic arms using non-invasive brain wave signals, with the eventual goal of developing brain–computer interfaces that aid patients with disabilities or neurodegenerative disorders," he said.

 This will not be the first mind-controlled robotic arm; however, the robotic arm announced in December last year requires a brain implant.
 He's solution is much less invasive, requiring no surgery to implant the interface.

 Check out how the quadcopter flies in the video below.